 I tried resting, rehabbing, and running a few times since then.
 But each attempt was short-lived, and each time ended with the same outcome – a painful, sometimes swollen knee.

 In my mind, I’d always run again.
 But I just wasn’t sure when.

 In the fall of 2019, I wasn’t running.
 I was doing some hiking and walking.
 But I guess I was doing way too much, and my knee was pained and swollen.
 By the wintertime, it really didn’t feel good and I had some back pain as well.

 My wife finally convinced me to go see a chiropractor – who’d she’d also been seeing for a back issue – and I’m glad I did.
 He diagnosed some issues with my hips and my back that were connected to my knee.
-He sent me home with some rehab exercises and started treating me with stim therapy, massage therapy, and chiropractic adjustments.
+He sent me home with some rehab exercises and started treating me regularly.

-I don’t know which one did the trick, or if it was some magical combination of all of them.
+I don’t know what exactly did the trick, or if it was some magical combination of things.
 The pain started to subside in January, and I slowly started walking regularly.
 I thought, if I can just get to the point where I can run pain-free, I’ll take it easy and slowly build up to being in great shape.
 I missed running, and I didn’t want to get sidelined again.

 I was starting to feel good by March, and I took a few tentative first strides.
 One week, I went for a short jog to start off my walk a couple times.
 I must have done too much, because the knee pain came back.
 I took it easy for a week and tried again.

 Over the course of three weeks, I was able to go from running a mile or so to finishing a solid three.
 Throughout April, I did 3 miles, 3 times a week.
 Things progressed well, and by the end of May I’d added a fourth day of running and worked by long run up to 5 miles.